 ELSA – Together we can make a difference…

-We are so fortunate to have our very own ELSAs in school and we have a room dedicated to support the work they do with our children.
+We are so fortunate to have our very own ELSA in school and we have a room dedicated to support the work that she does with our children.
 We are one of only a handful of schools in this area to benefit from such a wonderful resource.
-Mrs Tollett and Mrs Teasdale are our ELSAs which stands for: Emotional Literacy Support Assistant.
+Mrs Teasdale is our ELSA which stands for: Emotional Literacy Support Assistant.

 Individual objectives are set with the child in partnership with the parent/carer, school SENCo and Class Teacher.
 ELSA sessions provide the time and space for validation of the child’s feelings and opportunities to work towards a solution.

 Sessions are child-led and fun, using a range of activities such as: games, role-play, arts and craft.
 ELSA sessions take place in the ‘Treehouse Room’ which provides a calm, safe space for the child to feel supported and nurtured.

 Here are some books that we could use in ELSA sessions with the children